iotboxdeveloper/iotbox/README.md

 Our project can analyse apps of SmartThings Classic and IFTTT, but our prototype that 'enforces' the policy only works for SmartThings classic.
 The general idea of this project should be applicable to other models of IoT apps, but we focused our experiments on only these two platforms.
 We work with apps that can be analysed by the IOTCOM project.
+(We thank the IOTCOM researchers and developers for their excellent work and replication package, without which we could not have completed this study)
 If the scope of that project increases to allow apps of other platforms, then they can be analysed by this project too.
 These apps go into https://graph.api.smartthings.com/ide/apps.